Periodic paralysis and related disorders

 What are the latest updates on spinal muscular atrophy?

 The National Institute of Neurological Disorders and Stroke (NINDS), a component of the National Institutes of Health (NIH), conducts basic, translational, and clinical research on SMA in laboratories at the NIH and also supports research through grants to major medical institutions across the country.

-Scientists have analyzed human tissue and developed a broad range of model systems in animals and cells to investigate disease processes and expedite the testing of potential therapies.
-Among these efforts:
+Scientists have developed model systems in animals and cells to study disease processes and speed up the testing of potential therapies, including the following:

-NIH-supported scientists have collected longitudinal data on pre-symptomatic or recently diagnosed children with SMA types 1, 2, or 3 and their healthy siblings.
-The goal of this study is to provide counselling and education to the parents about possible clinical trial opportunities.
+Additionally, NIH-supported scientists have collected data on pre-symptomatic or recently diagnosed children with SMA types I, II, or III, and their healthy siblings.
+The goal of this study is to provide counselling and education to parents about possible clinical trial opportunities.

 NINDS established the NeuroNext (NINDS Network for Excellence in Neuroscience Clinical Trials) clinical trials network to promote the rapid development and implementation of trials for neurological disorders that affect adults and/or children.
-Among its goals, the network is designed to develop early-phase trials aimed at identifying biomarkers—usually a physical trait or substance in the blood or other bodily fluids that can be measured to determine the presence and severity of a disease—and testing promising, emerging therapies.
-One project was to identify biomarkers for SMA and to understand the cause and mechanisms underlying the disease.
-The natural history data obtained through this study led to the approval decision for nusinersen.
-Knowledge gained from this study has enhanced the design of additional clinical trials in SMA.
+The network is designed to develop early-phase trials aimed at identifying biomarkers—usually a physical trait or substance in the blood or other bodily fluids that can be measured to determine the presence and severity of a disease—and testing emerging therapies.
+One such project was to identify biomarkers for SMA and to understand the cause and mechanisms underlying the disease.
+Data gained through this study led to the approval decision for nusinersen (Spinraza™).
+Knowledge acquired from this study has also enhanced the design of additional clinical trials in SMA.

 Spinal Muscular Atrophy Foundation